 Welding Certification Programs with Training Requirements

 Welding certification is available from the American Welding Society (AWS).
 The AWS requires no formal training to qualify for certifications, but many schools offer welding programs at the undergraduate level that can help individuals gain the knowledge and skills necessary to earn AWS certification.

 Community colleges and technical schools typically offer welding technology certificate programs, as well as diploma programs, that can teach students about different types of welding techniques.
-Students can learn to use welding equipment and standard safety methods, which may lead to direct entry into the job market as a welding technician.
+Students learn to use welding equipment and standard safety methods, and graduates might be able to directly enter the job market as welding technicians.

 A welding technology certificate program usually includes a lot of hands-on learning.
 Some courses teach students about technical information needed to perform welding duties, but much of a program typically focuses on the use of equipment, tools and materials to perform various welding techniques.
 Some topics that may be covered in a program include: